ThePalaceProject/circulation/README.md

 We can see from the above output that the vast majority of the books in the _Open Bookshelf_ collection were indexed correctly.

+### Sitewide Settings

+Some settings have been provided in the admin UI that configure or toggle various functions of the Circulation Manager.
+These can be found at `/admin/web/config/SitewideSettings`

+#### Push Notification Status

+This setting is a toggle that may be used to turn on or off the ability for the the system to send the Loan and Hold reminder mobile notifications.

 ### Installation Issues

 When running the `poetry install ...` command, you may run into installation issues.
 On newer macos machines, you may